3 Exponential Moving Average Trading Strategy

 Allow price to pullback into the zone and this chart has two trade entries:

-• Failure test entry where price probes below support and is rejected
+• Failure test entry where price probes below support and are rejected

 • Standard breakout and strong close trade entry